Ateneo de Zamboanga University: University status

-On August 20, 2001, Ateneo de Zamboanga was granted university status by the Commission on Higher Education and is the only higher education institution in Western Mindanao to receive a Fully Autonomous status.
-Soon, ZMSF merged with Ateneo in 2004 and became the AdZU School of Medicine.
+On August 20, 2001, the Ateneo de Zamboanga was granted university status by the Commission on Higher Education and is the only higher education institution in Western Mindanao to receive a Fully Autonomous status.
+Soon, ZMSF merged with the Ateneo in 2004 and became the AdZU School of Medicine.

 The High School building was the first built at the Kreutz Campus.